 However, there are many other ways you can use to do the same thing — and go even further with simpler solutions, to be honest — so don’t worry, we know exactly what you need.

 Getting Gmail extensions might be the best way for you and your company to gain time, money while making the most of your other resources as well.

 Shared email accounts were invented after the recurrent necessity of many people accessing the same email.
 Fair enough, huh?

 One login.
 One password.

-So then everyone could receive the same emails, respond them, and keep business organized.
+So then everyone could receive the same emails, respond to them, and keep business organized.
 Right?

 Well, not exactly.
 After some time using this method — in case you’ve ever used it — you start realizing how things can get messy.
-Maybe you and someone else replied to the same email, or another issue.
+Maybe you and someone else replied to the same email or another issue.
 But the main concern is also security.
-If there’s 10 people using the same password, so your email is 10x more likely to be hacked.
+If there are 10 people using the same password, so your email is 10x more likely to be hacked.